Lavrentiy Beria: The Great Purge

+In a secret report to Stalin on 30 October 1937, Beria noted that 12,000 people had been arrested in Soviet Georgia in 1937; by the end of October, 7,374 had been convicted, including 5,236 by the Troika.
+Complaining about the overcrowding of prisons, Beria requested that Stalin delegate the functions of the court of military collegiums to local authorities (the Troika and the Supreme Court of the Georgian SSR).
+This was approved.
+It seems that Beria took lessons from the May Congress and managed to prove to Stalin his readiness to deal ruthlessly with his alleged enemies and to strictly abide by the orders of the senior leadership.

 Head of the NKVD

 The first page of Beria's notice (oversigned by Stalin and several other officials), to kill approximately 15,000 Polish officers and some 10,000 more intellectuals in the Katyn Forest and other places in the Soviet Union.

 In August 1938, Stalin brought Beria to Moscow as deputy head of the NKVD.
 Under Yezhov, the NKVD carried out the Great Purge: the imprisonment or execution of a huge number, possibly over a million, of citizens throughout the Soviet Union as alleged "enemies of the people".
 By 1938 the oppression had become so extensive that it was damaging the infrastructure, economy, and the armed forces of the Soviet state, prompting Stalin to wind the purge down.
 In September, Beria was appointed head of the Main Administration of State Security (GUGB) of the NKVD, and in November he succeeded Nikolai Yezhov as NKVD head.
 Yezhov was executed in 1940.